-Note: Data from markups are based on Form EIA-782A, Refiners'/Gas Plant Operators' Monthly Petroleum Product Sales Report; Form EIA-923, Power Plant Operations Report, starting in 2008; Form EIA-759, Monthly Power Plant Report; EIA, State Energy Data Report 2022, Consumption (January 2024); and EIA, State Energy Data 2022: Prices and Expenditures (January 2024)

-^a Negative values indicate that average end-use sales prices were less than wholesale prices.
-This difference often occurs with residual fuel, which is produced as a byproduct when crude oil is refined to make higher-value products such as gasoline and heating oil. ^b E85 refers to a high-level ethanol-gasoline blend containing 51% to 83% ethanol, depending on geography and season.
+Note: Data from markups are based on Form EIA-782A, Refiners'/Gas Plant Operators' Monthly Petroleum Product Sales Report; Form EIA-782B, Resellers'/Retailers' Monthly Petroleum Report Product Sales Report; Form EIA-923, Power Plant Operations Report starting in 2008; Form EIA-759, Monthly Power Plant Report; EIA, State Energy Data Report 2017, Consumption (January 2019); EIA, State Energy Data 2017: Prices and Expenditures (January 2019); and Form FERC-423, Monthly Report of Cost and Quality of Fuels for Electric Plants before 2008 a Negative values indicate that average end-use sales prices were less than wholesale prices.
+This difference often occurs with residual fuel, which is produced as a byproduct when crude oil is refined to make higher-value products such as gasoline and heating oil.

+b E85 refers to a blend of 85% ethanol (renewable) and 15% motor gasoline (non-renewable).
+To address cold-starting issues, the percentage of ethanol varies seasonally.
 An annual average ethanol content of 74% is used.

-We also add state, local, and federal taxes to transportation fuels to determine final end-use prices (Table 6 and Table 7).
+State, local, and federal taxes are also added to transportation fuels to determine final end-use prices(Tables 6 and 7).
 Tax trend analysis indicates that state taxes increase at the rate of inflation; therefore, state taxes are held constant in real terms throughout the projection period.
-This assumption extends to local taxes, which we assume to average 1% of motor gasoline prices.6 We assume federal taxes remain at current levels, in line with the overall AEO2025 assumption of current laws and regulations.
+This assumption extends to local taxes, which we assume to average 1% of motor gasoline prices.
+We assume federal taxes remain at current levels, in line with the overall AEO2022 assumption of current laws and regulations.
 Federal taxes are not held constant in real terms but are deflated as follows: